Shop for Plans

 The concerns of minority providers have grown as more health plans have entered the Medicare market–and as states have turned to managed care systems for their Medicaid programs–because health plans, responding to pressures from employers and consumers, contract with board-certified providers only.
 Historically, minority providers have not applied for board certification.

-Cigna provider networks reflect the demographics of the provider community and the member population.
+Cigna Healthcare provider networks reflect the demographics of the provider community and the member population.

 Off-Label Drug Use